 A new eAIK SHALL be created when the vTPM is instantiated/reinstantiated, before the vTPM is populated.

 eAIKs SHALL be deleted whenever relevant pTPM PCRs change.
-The indexes of the PCRs whose values are monitored SHALL be included in the eAIK’s credential.
+The indexes of the pTPM PCRs whose values are monitored SHALL be included in the eAIK’s credential.

+When an eAIK is deleted because of pPCR change, a new eAIK SHALL be created, with a credential reflecting the new pTPM PCR state.

-The PCRs whose value changing will force a change in the eAIK SHALL include the following:
+The pTPM PCRs whose value changing will force a change in the eAIK SHALL include the following:

-Any PCRs containing measurements of the VMM, or of components the VMM relies upon
+Any pTPM PCRs containing measurements of the VMM, or of components the VMM relies upon

-Any PCRs containing measurements of the vTPM Manager, or of components the vTPM Manager relies upon
+Any pTPM PCRs containing measurements of the vTPM Manager, or of components the vTPM Manager relies upon

-Any PCRs containing measurements of components the vTPM relies upon
+Any pTPM PCRs containing measurements of other components the vTPM relies upon

-Any PCRs containing measurements of components that other VMs in the vTPM’s Virtual Platform may rely upon, which are not measured into the vTPM itself.
+Any pTPM PCRs containing measurements of components that other VMs in the vTPM’s Virtual Platform may rely upon, which are not measured into the vTPM itself.

-The PCRs MAY include any and all other pTPM PCRs.
+The pTPM PCRs whose values are monitoried eAIK MAY include any and all other pTPM PCRs.

+eAIKs SHALL be deleted if the vTPM or TCB software is modified, even if this would not cause a pTPM PCR value to change.

 If Ephemeral AIKs are implemented, the vTPM SHALL support the following ordinals: